If you are like most people you probably enjoy soaking up the rays and love the warming feeling of sitting in glorious sunshine.

 1. Avoid The Heat Of The Day

-It might be frustrating, especially if you’re on vacation and everyone else appears to be enjoying the sunshine, but stay inside, or at least in the shade, between 10am and 2pm, as this is when the sun is at its strongest.
+It might be frustrating, especially if you’re on vacation and everyone else appears to be enjoying the sunshine, but stay inside, or at least in the shade, between 10am and 2pm, as this is when UV rays are at their strongest.

 2. Cover Up